 There are two “Duo Versions” offered here: a Low Version (transposed down a fifth, like the solo cello version) and a High Version (in the original violin key).
 In both “Duo Versions” the music is divided into a high voice and a low voice.
 The high voice is the “solo” voice and has most of the thematic, melodic material, while the low voice is the much simpler harmonic accompaniment with the occasional low register thematic material.
 The Low Duo Version is definitely the “Easier Version” of this fugue on the cello.
 The “High Duo Version” is probaly even harder than the solo version, because of the problems associated with the higher register.
 In both duo versions it may be interesting for the second cello to try and reproduce the effect of the spread (arpeggiated) chords that are so characteristic of this music when played by only one solo instrument.
 When the second cello plays the lower notes of the chords together and strictly in time (on the beat) this arpeggiated effect is sadly lost.

 This movement, perhaps one of Bach’s most beautiful compositions, is one of the most densely polyphonic of all Bach’s unaccompanied string music: almost 90% of all its notes are part of either a doublestop or a chord.
 This, combined with its frequent use of the low register makes it quite difficult for one unaccompanied cellist to play it successfully.
-Playing it as a cello duo however allows us to instantly overcome both these two problems simultaneously.
-Firstly because we can now give all the double stops to the lower voice, thus liberating the melodic singing voice, and secondly because we can also now play it one fifth higher, in the original key, which brings it out of the cello’s elephant register into its singing register.
-For this Duo Version, no notes have been added or modified from Bach’s original version except for the addition of one optional harmony note in bar 13 of the 2nd cello part (shown in parenthesis).
+Playing it as a cello duo however, allows us to instantly overcome both these two problems simultaneously.
+Firstly because we can now give all the double stops to the lower voice, thus liberating the melodic singing voice, and secondly because we can also now play it a fifth higher, in the original key, which brings it out of the cello’s elephant register into its singing register.
+Some of the bass notes have been lengthened and one optional harmony note (shown in parenthesis) has been added to the 2nd cello in bar 13.

-For the sake of curiosity (and for the adventurous, and for those of us who may have a 5-string cello, an edition for unaccompanied cello in the original key is also presented here.
-Unless we play this on a 5-string cello, it lies unfortunately too high for many of the chords, which become uncomfortable (if not impossible), lying as they do in the Intermediate Region, even if we use the thumb.
+For the sake of curiosity, for the adventurous, and for those of us who may have a 5-string cello, an edition for unaccompanied cello in the original key is also presented here.
+Unless we play this on a 5-string cello, it lies unfortunately too high up the fingerboard for many of the chords, which become uncomfortable (if not impossible) up in the Intermediate Region, even if we use the thumb.

 No notes have been changed for the adaptation of this movement to the cello, but many bowings have been changed from Bach’s original suggestions.